 According to popular tradition, Ottoman prisoners of war were sent here by the Venetian Republic to serve out their sentences.

-Just a couple of miles from Alleghe is Serrai di Sottoguda, a deep canyon hewn out of the rock by the mountain stream Pettorina, a wonder of nature created over the centuries and now a nature reserve.
+Just a couple of miles from Alleghe is Serrai di Sottoguda, at the foot of the Marmolada, a deep canyon hewn out of the rock by the mountain stream Pettorina, a wonder of nature created over the centuries and now a nature reserve.

 The town of Agordo, on the road to Alleghe, and the San Lucano Valley, amid mountains and charming valleys, are two more examples of interesting and stunning scenery.